fahdSoliman/raysanDev_task/README.md

 **`PUT http://localhost:8000/api/user/<id:int>/change-password/`**

-To update user password by ID.
+To update the user password by ID.
 - Authentication: Authenticated
 - Permissions: Owner Only.